Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 • Have no easy way to pick up the truck and drop it off

-5. Renting a truck?
-Plan ahead for parking and best routes
+5. Renting a Truck?
+Plan Ahead for Parking and Best Routes.

-• Plan your route in advance.
 Be aware of toll bridges and highways, one-way streets, steep hills, and low clearances.
 Driving a truck isn’t in everyone’s comfort zone, so you want to make it as easy as possible.
 If you’re not near your new city, use resources like Google Street View to scope out your route.

 Moving to a new city isn’t all about the actual moving part.
 Now that you’re settled in, there are a few key things you don’t want to forget.

-• Update your driver’s license and license plates.
 If your move to another city brought you to another state, you’ll have to take proof of address to the DMV and update both your driver’s license and your license plates.
 The amount of time you have to complete this task varies by state.
 If you can, make an appointment to avoid sitting around on less-than-cozy plastic chairs at the DMV.

-• Join some social groups.
 Moving to a new city can be both exciting and lonely at the same time.
 You might be moving somewhere you don’t know anyone.
 Joining a Meetup group, a dance class, or a hiking group can be a fun way to meet new friends.

 Kristin Hanes is a freelance writer living in San Francisco.
 Her work has appeared in SF Gate, Marie Claire, and Realtor.com, among other publications.